 (1st C. eyewitness (Faith in the facts) (Derived from trusted

-At that point we are confronted with a moral choice: believe or disbelieve…accept the evidence or reject it.
+At that point, we are confronted with a moral choice: belief or unbelief…accept the evidence or reject it.
 The intelligent moral decision is to make a commitment of faith in Christ!
-Then, believing in Him, we begin to formulate our doctrine of Scripture from Him because, it is folly or presumptive arrogance for a believer to hold a view of Scripture lower than that of his Lord!
+Then, believing in Him, we begin to formulate our doctrine of Scripture from Him, because it is folly or presumptive arrogance for a believer to hold a view of Scripture lower than that of his Lord!
 You see, the argument does not run blind faith—blind faith—blind faith.
 But rather, fact—faith—formulation!

 I approach the facts first…study them with historic and moral objectivity…then draw my conclusions…and make my moral choice!

 When people continue in their disbelief in the face of the overwhelming evidence it is always on moral and not intellectual grounds!
 Then it is a clear case of “I don’t want to believe because I don’t want to change my prejudices and lifestyle”—rather than “I can’t believe because of insufficient evidence.”

 The Scriptures are reliable.
 This becomes evident when one does an in-depth study of the plethora of ancient manuscripts.
 I strongly encourage the readers of this devotion to read books about the reliability of the Bible.
 One such book written by Paul Barnett is entitled, Is the New Testament Reliable?
 And there are many others.